 The University of California ("University") is committed to responsible stewardship of resources and to demonstrating leadership in sustainable business practices.
 The University's locations should be living laboratories for sustainability, contributing to the research and educational mission of the University.
-The goals outlined throughout these policy and procedures sections shall be applied within the constraints of research needs and budgetary requirements and in compliance with safe operating practices and all applicable rules, regulations and laws.
-Policy goals are presented below in twelve areas of sustainable practices.
+The goals outlined throughout these policy and procedures sections shall be applied within the constraints of research needs and budgetary requirements and in compliance with safe operating practices and all applicable rules, regulations and laws., consistent with available funding and safe operational practices.
+Policy goals are presented below in ninetwelve areas of sustainable practices.